shubhamchandak/Erlang-Chord-Simulation/README.md

 For NumOfNodes = 30, NumOfMessagePerNode = 10 and M = 16  ->  Average Hop Count = 4.61

-As we see above the average hop count is roughly around sqrt of M thus maching therotical boundaries.
+As we see above the average hop count is roughly around (log base 2 of M) thus maching therotical boundaries.